CALL FOR ABSTRACTS

 *Within 5 years post PhD (adjusted for career disruptions)

-If you wish to be considered in any of the above award categories, you will be asked to do so during the submission process.
+If authors wished to be considered in any of the above award categories, authors were asked to do so during the submission process.
 The judge’s decision is final and winners will be announced at the end of the Conference program.

 Notification to Authors